Meet the Staff

 Kait initially joined CCEH as a board member in early 2019, and then became a staff member in late 2021.
 After almost ten years in the financial services sector where she worked in various roles including administration, marketing, ESG research, business development, and mortgage lending, Kait made the jump to the non-profit world to pursue her desire to improve her community and help those in need.

-Tina Broyer, Director of Operations
+Tina Broyer, Director of Operations and HR

 Tina joins CCEH after many years in both for-profit and non-profit health and human care agencies, most recently Riverbend CHMC.
 With a background in operations, HR and Recruiting/Retention, she holds a B.A. from Granite State College and is working on a Master’s degree in Organizational Psychology at Adler.